DemoShapley: Valuation of Demonstrations for In-Context Learning: Related Work

-\paragraph{ICL Demonstrations Selection} \citet{chang2022careful} found that selectively choosing training samples based on their impact on model accuracy stabilized In-Context Learning (ICL) outcomes compared to random selection.
-Furthermore, \citet{nguyen2023context} developed a technique to assess the impact of examples and select them accordingly, significantly improving performance on SuperGLUE tasks.
-When choosing demonstrations through retrieval, strategies typically prioritize similarity and diversity.
-Similarity-based selection involves choosing examples closely aligned with the query, leveraging linguistic or structural similarities. \citet{liu2021makes} found that semantically closer demonstrations are more effective for GPT-3 ICL that utilize semantic representations from language models trained on tasks like natural language inference, employing the kNN algorithm for retrieval. \citet{Rubin2021Learning} introduced a retrieval method that leverages language model cues to find better demonstrations compared to traditional retrievers.
-In contrast, \citet{cheng2023uprise} develop a universal retriever for cross-domain tasks, eliminating the need for task-specific retrievers by combining multiple training datasets.
-Apart from similarity, diversity in demonstrations is valued for avoiding repetition, incorporating varied viewpoints, and ensuring comprehensive coverage of test queries, as emphasized by \citet{levy2022diverse}.
-In some cases, ICL benefits more from demonstrations of higher complexity, defined by query length or reasoning steps \citep{fu2022complexity}.
+\citet{chang2022careful} found that selecting training samples based on their impact on model accuracy stabilizes ICL outcomes compared to random selection.
+Similarly, \citet{nguyen2023context} developed a method to assess and select impactful examples, boosting performance on SuperGLUE tasks.
+In retrieval-based ICL, demonstration selection often prioritizes similarity and diversity.
+Similarity-based methods choose examples aligned with the query using linguistic or structural features. \citet{liu2021makes} showed that semantically closer demonstrations improve GPT-3 ICL performance with kNN retrieval, while \citet{Rubin2021Learning} and \citet{cheng2023uprise} proposed retrieval methods leveraging language model cues and cross-domain datasets, respectively.

+Beyond similarity, diverse demonstrations help prevent redundancy, capture varied viewpoints, and improve test coverage \citep{levy2022diverse}.
+Additionally, demonstrations with higher complexity, such as longer queries or more reasoning steps, can enhance ICL performance \citep{fu2022complexity}.

+Recent work has explored learning-based selection. \citet{liu2024unraveling} identify two key signals—task-agnostic input similarity and task-specific output similarity—and propose lightweight methods (MLSM and TTF) that improve ICL without requiring large auxiliary datasets.
+In parallel, \citet{zhang2025selectingdemonstrationsmanyshotincontext} introduce a gradient-matching strategy for many-shot ICL, aligning gradients of selected examples with those of the full training set and outperforming random selection across 4–128 shot settings.

+Other studies optimize demonstration choice more directly. \citet{zhang2025learning} present the GenICL framework, which applies generative preference learning with LLM feedback and achieves state-of-the-art results across diverse benchmarks. \citet{zhang2025linear} propose a linear-time method based on gradient estimation in the input embedding space, which improves over embedding-similarity baselines by up to 11\% while being substantially faster.
+Finally, \citet{kato2025affinity} combines affinity (query similarity) and diversity into a unified metric based on internal representations, showing strong correlation with ICL performance.
+These works represent a move beyond simple similarity heuristics, aiming instead at more systematic and scalable strategies for demonstration selection. \lu{need a paragraph for our unique contributions compared to related work}